 Transpower must submit an integrated transmission plan in accordance with Part 7 to the Commission no later than the first working day in the December sixteen months before the start of a regulatory period.

-Transpower must make available publicly on its website a copy of the information most recently submitted to the Commission under subclause (1).
+Transpower must publish the information submitted to the Commission under subclause (1) on its website.

 Base capex